News and information…

 If you book an appointment online from 22/10/2021, this will be for a FACE-TO-FACE (F2F) consultation (but you are welcome to call the clinic to change this to a Telehealth appointment).

-If you make an online booking (for F2F) but are not yet vaccinated against Covid OR have ANY respiratory symptoms prior to the appointment, please phone us to change this to Telehealth.
+If you make an online booking (for F2F) but have ANY respiratory symptoms prior to the appointment, please phone us to change this to Telehealth.
 The doctor can decide via Telehealth whether to book you for the Carpark Respiratory Clinic or how else we can assist.

 Respiratory symptoms are those associated with having a cold or flu, or having a fever.